 noncevalue was sent in the Authentication Request, a

 nonceclaim must be present and its value checked to verify that it is the same value as the one that was sent in the Authentication Request.
-The Client should check the
+The Application should check the

 noncevalue for replay attacks.
-The precise method for detecting replay attacks is Client specific.
+The precise method for detecting replay attacks is Application specific.

 - If the

-acrclaim was requested, the Client should check that the asserted claim value is appropriate.
+acrclaim was requested, the Application should check that the asserted claim value is appropriate.